mattcaron/misc_notes/install.jarvis.ubuntu.24.04.md

            sudo ufw allow from 192.168.9.0/24 to any port 204 comment at-echo sudo ufw allow from 192.168.9.0/24 to any port 206 comment at-zis sudo ufw allow from 192.168.9.0/24 to any port 1900 comment ssdp

-1. Configure MiniDLNA (UPnP/DLNA server)

-    1. Edit `/etc/minidlna.conf`

-        * comment out all the media_dir lines

-        * add this one:

-              media_dir=/mnt/shared/shared/dlna

-        * And set the `friendly_name` and other such things.

-    1. We need to increase the number of inodes that can be watched:

-           sudo sysctl fs.inotify.max_user_watches=100000

-    1. And we need it to persist, so create `/etc/sysctl.d/90-inotify.conf` with the contents of:

-           # Increase inotify max watchs per user for local minidlna
-           fs.inotify.max_user_watches = 100000

-    1. Allow it through the firewall:

-           sudo ufw allow from 192.168.9.0/24 to any port 8200

-    1. And, finally, restart it

-           sudo service minidlna restart

 ## APPENDIX